 - To apply on-line, you and your parents (if applicable) need to request an FSA ID.
 This is how you will sign your on-line FAFSA (Free Application for Federal Student Aid).
 This should be completed at least three days prior to completing the FAFSA.

-- Be sure to list Glenville State College as the college you will be attending, using school code 003813.
+- Be sure to list Glenville State University as the college you will be attending, using school code 003813.

 - To complete the FAFSA you will need:

-- Your and your parent's (if applicable) social security numbers and dates of birth.
+- Your and your parents’ (if applicable) social security numbers and dates of birth and valid separate emails.